matyix/helix/site-releases/0.6.2-incubating/src/site/markdown/tutorial_user_def_rebalancer.md

 ### Example

-In the next release (0.7.0), we will provide a full example of a user-defined rebalancer in action.
+In the next release (0.7.0), we will provide a full recipe of a user-defined rebalancer in action.

 Consider the case where partitions are locks in a lock manager and 6 locks are to be distributed evenly to a set of participants, and only one participant can hold each lock.
 We can define a rebalancing algorithm that simply takes the modulus of the lock number and the number of participants to evenly distribute the locks across participants.
 Helix allows capping the number of partitions a participant can accept, but since locks are lightweight, we do not need to define a restriction in this case.
 The following is a succinct implementation of this algorithm.